April 8, 2024 is going to be a pretty big deal in Ohio.

 We’ll have tons of visitors to the Buckeye state, each of them with their eyes pointed towards the sky.
 Most likely, you remember the massive hype regarding the total solar eclipse back in 2017.
 If you weren’t able to fully experience that one, don’t feel too bad.
 The upcoming 2024 eclipse will offer Ohioans an even better viewing because Ohio is directly in the path of complete totality.

 Totality, that moment when the sun is fully eclipsed by the moon, will start in Mexico before taking a path northeast towards Maine.
 At 3:08 p.m.
 EST on April 8, totality will enter Ohio in the southeast and travel northeast across the state for 11 minutes.

-Pick The Best Viewing Location
+The Best 2024 Lunar Eclipse Viewing Location

 If you’re hoping to watch from Columbus, you’ll want to go as far northwest as you can get, since the downtown area is not in totality.
 You’ll likely have to go to the Dublin area to experience totality.
 In Dublin, totality will hit around 3:11 p.m. and last for around 1 and a half minutes.
 Westerville is also expected to experience totality, although it will only last for roughly 30 seconds.

 Around the state, several cities will experience totality for over 3 minutes, including Dayton, Lima, Springfield, Sandusky, and Cleveland.
 You can learn more about the direct path of the eclipse from NASA.

 During the lead up to the 2017 eclipse, one common problem facing excited potential viewers was the lack of eclipse equipment.
 Safe glasses were hard to come by as the eclipse drew closer, so this time around, it’s best to be prepared.